Midnight Run (1988)

 Wiki.

 Midnight Run is a 1988 American action comedy film directed by Martin Brest from a screenplay by George Gallo.
-It stars Robert De Niro, Charles Grodin, Yaphet Kotto, John Ashton, Dennis Farina, and Joe Pantoliano.
-In the film, bounty hunter Jack Walsh (De Niro) attempts to flee from New York City to Los Angeles after he captures accountant Jonathan Mardukas (Grodin), who is wanted by mob bosses and the FBI.
+It stars Robert De Niro, Charles Grodin, Yaphet Kotto, John Ashton, Dennis Farina and Joe Pantoliano.
+In the film, bounty hunter Jack Walsh (De Niro) attempts to flee New York City to Los Angeles after he captures accountant Jonathan Mardukas (Grodin), who is wanted by mob bosses and the FBI.

 Midnight Run was theatrically released in the United States on July 20, 1988, by Universal Pictures.
 It grossed $81.6 million worldwide and received positive reviews from critics, with praise for its humor and the performances and chemistry between De Niro and Grodin.
 It was nominated for Best Motion Picture – Musical or Comedy and Best Actor (for De Niro) at the 46th Golden Globe Awards.
 Midnight Run inspired The Midnight Run Action Pack (1994) television film standalone sequels, which did not feature De Niro or Grodin.